AuroraLantean/axum-api-server8/README.md

 async-trait: Type erasure for async trait methods axum and axum-extra: web framework built with Tokio, Tower, and Hyper; Extra utilities for Axum

+rust_decimal: included in SeaORM
-chrono: for DB timestamps
+chrono: for DB timestamps ... included in SeaORM
-time: to compliment chronos
+//time: to compliment chronos

 dotenvy: A well-maintained fork of the dotenv
 jsonwebtoken: to make json web token